SophoanMeas/e-commerce-backend/README.md

 1. First have Node.js installed
 2. clone the repo and in your terminal type `git clone https://github.com/SophoanMeas/e-commerce-backend`
 3. type `npm i` to install all the node dependencies for this project
-4. type `npm start` to run start the server in the background
+4. type `npm start` to start the server in the background

 5. Use backend testing tool such as `Insomnia` or `Postman` to test the different end-points `GET, POST, PUT, DELETE`